149,513 emails are sent every minute, with the average worker spending 13 hours a week on emails, no wonder your inbox gets filled up quickly…

 Set expectations and out of office notifications.
 Making everyone aware your hours are 9-5 will alert people that you are not available outside of those hours and will hopefully stop the amount of out of hours emails you receive pestering you to action them now.

 Another option is to install Teams and use the chat function to quickly communicate messages to team members and groups of people, instead of bulking up your inbox.
-Teams has a variety of benefits which can help you improve organisation and teamwork, talk to us today about Teams and read our blog about what Teams is, why its great and how to use it.
+Teams has a variety of benefits which can help you improve organisation and teamwork, talk to us today about Teams and read our blog about what Microsoft Teams is, why its great and how to use it.

 Instead of emailing, walk across the room to have a conversation with your colleague or pick up the phone.
 Because let’s be honest, when you need an answer quick this is usually the most effective method.